Sometimes beverages are spilled on patios, or mildew, moss and white salt spots develop (especially when located in shade or humid environments).

 - Option #1: Treat the same as Coffee & Beverage stains as noted above.

-- Option #2: Make a paste of powdered laundry detergent and water, apply about 1/4″ thick to spot, leave overnight to dry then remove and scrub clean.
+- Option #2: Make a paste of powdered laundry detergent and water, apply about 1/4″ thick to grease, leave overnight to dry then remove and scrub clean.

-- If you catch this quickly, simple brush away with a stiff bristle broom or brush (even vacuuming can do the trick).
+- If you catch this quickly, simply sweep away with a stiff bristle broom or brush (even vacuuming can do the trick).

 - If the stain is below the surface, try using a pressure washer (this can make a change in surface texture).